segmentio/segment-docs/_includes/content/connection-modes.md

 {% endif %}

 <!-- cloud-server is also complicated -->
-{% if has-server == true and destaintion.platforms.server == true %}
+{% if has-server == true and destination.platforms.server == true %}
 {% assign cloud-mobile = true %}
 {% endif %}

-The first step is to make sure {{ destination.title }} supports the source type and connection mode you've chosen to implement.
+The first step is to make sure {{ destination.display_name }} supports the source type and connection mode you've chosen to implement.
 You can learn more about what dictates [the connection modes we support here](https://segment.com/docs/destinations/#connection-modes).

 <table>
   <tr>